 Regulations on this theme are only set to increase and become more stringent to ensure clear audit trails in the event of a temperature problem.
-Transportation companies are impacted regularly with the implementation of new rules aimed at keeping the food supply chain safe.

-Carriers can ensure compliance by improving procedures, implementing the correct monitoring technology and training drivers in temperature and record management for each shipment.
+Fleets can ensure compliance by improving procedures, implementing the correct monitoring technology and training drivers in temperature and record management for each shipment.
 This ensures cargo is protected in real-time with an audit trail to prove it.